 And that's a very, very serious thing.

-Do they in fact love our country?
+Do they, in fact, love our country?

 So they schedule that during the United Nations.

-I'll never forget I'm walking into the United Nations and I start hearing all of the things that they were talking about exactly at that time.
+I'm walking into the United Nations and I start hearing all of the things that they were talking about exactly at that time.

-Literally, I'm walking through the front door, and you folks start screaming out to me about whatever.
+Literally, I'm walking through the front door and you folks start screaming out to me about whatever.

 You know what you were screaming.

-And uh now I do NATO.
+And now I do NATO.

 This was scheduled for a year.